 Rapid Response is the precursor to Worldview.
-Rapid Response has been providing global swath imagery from MODIS since 2001.
+Rapid Response has been providing global swath imagery from the Moderate Resolution Imaging Spectroradiometer (MODIS) since 2001.
 Rapid Response MODIS Subsets and Near Real-Time (Orbit Swath) Images. are still available for long-term users and those with relatively slow internet access.
 Learn more about Rapid Response...

 To help users, the imagery have been organized into 10 application categories to assist users in monitoring and analyzing a variety of natural and man-made hazards and disasters (e.g. ash plumes and fires).